dauss75/gdc_snp/README.md

 ![Screenshot](figs/trial1.png)
 *Figure 1. accuracy (A) and loss (B) scores are shown over epochs.
-The training accuracy continues to improve whereas the test accuracy stabilizes around 20 epochs that is explanined by the loss score where the validation loss does not decrease at around 20 epochs*
+The training accuracy continues to improve whereas the test accuracy stabilizes around 20 epochs that is explanined by the loss score where the validation loss does not decrease at around 20 epochs.*